ebonnal/streamable/README.md

     - [`.buffer`](#-buffer)
     - [`.observe`](#-observe)

 Operations accept both sync and async functions, they can be mixed within the same `stream`, that can then be consumed as an `Iterable` or `AsyncIterable`.
-Async functions run in the current loop, one is created if needed.

 Operations are implemented so that the iteration can resume after an exception.